lightning/bolts/02-peer-protocol.md

 fail the channel if they occur.

 ### Rationale

+The effect of requirements above are that the opening phase is almost
+atomic: if it doesn't complete, it starts again.
+The only exception is where the `funding_signed` message is sent and not received: in this case, the funder will forget the channel and presumably open a new one on reconnect; the other node will eventually forget the original channel due to never receiving `funding_locked` or seeing the funding transaction on-chain.

 There's no acknowledgment for `error`, so if a reconnect occurs it's polite to retransmit before disconnecting again, but it's not a MUST